andreasgriffin/bitcoin-safe/README.md

   - [ ] Create recovery pdf with descriptor and further short instructions
   - [ ] Testing the backup
     - [ ] Send small amount of funds to the wallet
-    - [ ] Wipe the wallet and the hardware wallets
+    - [ ] Wipe hardware wallets
+    - [ ] Read xpubs from Hardware wallets again
+      - [ ] verify they have not changed
-    - [ ] Restore the wallet + Hardware wallets and send funds to a new address
+    - [ ] Create tx and sign with Dev 1 and Dev 2  send to own address
+    - [ ] Create tx and sign with Dev 1 and Dev 3 and sent to own address
 - [x] Network UI configuration
   - [x] Setting of custom CBF node ip and port
 - [x] CTRL + C  and CSV export across all tables